abdul2801/OpenSource/README.md

   git clone repo
   python3 addname.py
   Add name and Roll Number
-  Check if changes are made to readme file
+  Check if any changes are made to readme file
   Commit changes
 ```